Check if you’re eligible to enter Canada

 WHAT IS CONSIDERED AN ESSENTIAL PURPOSE?

-As of October 20, 2020, your travel will be considered ‘essential’ so long as you have a valid study permit or study permit approval letter if you are studying in a certificate, diploma, or degree program and you are a current, enrolled UBC international student, even if all your courses have moved online.
+As of October 20, 2020, your travel will be considered ‘essential’ so long as you have a valid study permit or study permit approval letter if you are studying in a certificate, diploma, or degree program and you are a current, enrolled UBC international student.
 When you arrive in Canada, the Canada Border Services Agency (CBSA) officer will check all your documents to determine whether or not you can be admitted to Canada.

 Based on the current travel restrictions, all current, enrolled UBC international students are considered to meet the requirement of traveling for an essential purpose if traveling for studies.
 You do not require a letter indicating you must travel to Canada for in-person studies.
 If you receive such a request please forward a copy of the request to firstname.lastname@example.org.